 sudo raspi-config

 The most important thing you should do here, before doing anything else, is option number 1.
-“Expand Filesystem”.
-This will allow Raspbian to make use of all the extra storage space on your SD card that would otherwise be left unused.
+“Expand File system”.
+This allows Raspbian to make use of all the extra storage space on your SD card that would otherwise be left unused.

 sudo rpi-update

 Please notice that this can also take a very long time, depending on what Pi you have.
-Updating the firmware is necessary because certain models of the Pi might not have all the required dependencies to run smoothly or it may have some bugs.
-The latest firmware might have the fix to those bugs, thus its very important to update it in the beginning itself.
+Updating the firmware is necessary because certain models of the Pi might not have all the required dependencies to run smoothly, or it may have some bugs.
+The latest firmware might have the fix to those bugs, thus its very critical to update it in the beginning itself.

 sudo reboot